jonshiach/graphics-labs/_sources/pages/02_hello_triangle.md

 }
 ```

 This is the GLSL program for a simple vertex shader.
-It takes in a single 3-element vector `vertexPosition` that contains the $(x,y,z)$ co-ordinates of a vertex and forwards a 4-element vector to the fragment shader.
-You may be wondering why we have this addition element, don't worry about this for now, it will be explained [later on](translation-section)).
+It takes in a single 3-element vector `position` that contains the $(x,y,z)$ co-ordinates of a vertex and forwards the 4-element vector `gl_Position` containing the co-ordinates to the fragment shader.
+You may be wondering why we have this addition element `1.0`, don't worry about this for now, it will be explained [later on](translation-section)).

 ### Fragment shader